twebr/nbility-model-github/CONTRIBUTING.md

 5. **Done:** Completed and reviewed tasks.

 Using the planning board helps keep the project organized, ensures transparency, and facilitates collaboration among contributors.

+## Branching Strategy for Release Management
+To ensure a stable and efficient release process, NBility-Model follows a branching strategy inspired by the Stable Mainline Branching Model for Git.
+The following diagram illustrates the branching strategy:

+Branching Strategy

+### Key Concepts
+1. **Main Branch**

+* The master branch is always stable and contains the latest release-ready code.

+2. **Feature Branches**

+* Feature branches are created from the master branch for developing new features or making changes.
+These branches are merged back into the master branch once the feature is complete and has passed review.

+3. **Release Branches**

+* Release branches (release/vX.Y) are created from the master branch when preparing for a new release.
+This allows for final testing and bug fixing without disrupting ongoing development.
+* Release candidates (vX.Y.0-rc1, vX.Y.0-rc2, etc.) are tagged in the release branch as needed.

+4. **Hotfixes and Quick Fixes**

+* Critical fixes can be made directly on the release branch and merged back into the master branch.
+These fixes can also be cherry-picked into other branches if necessary.

+### Workflow
+1. **Development**

+* Create a feature branch from master.
+* Develop and test the feature in the feature branch.
+* Merge the feature branch back into master after review and testing.

+2. **Release Preparation**

+* Create a release branch from master.
+* Perform final testing and make any necessary fixes in the release branch.
+* Tag release candidates as needed (vX.Y.0-rc1, vX.Y.0-rc2, etc.).

+3. **Release**

+* Merge the release branch back into master once it is stable.
+* Tag the final release (vX.Y.0).

+4. **Hotfixes**

+* Apply critical fixes directly to the release branch.
+* Merge these fixes back into master and any active feature branches as needed.

+This branching strategy ensures a stable mainline while allowing for efficient development, testing, and release management.

 ## How to Contribute to the Model
 ### Collaboration - Feature Branches